trevorkask/Data-Manager/README.md

 ## Tasks left
 - Fix up the algorithm file that performs the analysis part of the program
-- Use a database that update periodically on its own
+- Use a database that updates periodically on its own
 - Convert the program into a website